maxcwolf/github-search/README.md

 - To run storybook locally, simply run `yarn storybook`.
 - To view the application's Chromatic instance, visit [here](https://www.chromatic.com/builds?appId=618068b3a4c14b003a93882c).
 - To view the deployed Storybook, visit [here](https://618068b3a4c14b003a93882c-anbeaimxwc.chromatic.com).

+### 🐛 Known Issues

+- Mock Service Worker is unable to intercept the storybook endpoints.
+As such, many states that should be represented in stories have not been created.
+I have opened an issue with MSW and will fix this as soon as possible.
+- CodeGen is generating very weak types for the `GetRepos` query, as well as not generating individual types for the returned object properties.